Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 crockpot applesauce raw ingredients that are labeled

-When you take fresh, juicy apples, cinnamon, and a touch of sugar, and let them simmer in a slow cooker for hours, the end result is a deliciously sweet and tangy applesauce that leaves your taste buds dancing.
-The texture is perfectly smooth, and the aroma is heavenly.
+Take fresh, juicy apples, cinnamon, and a touch of sugar, and let them simmer in a slow cooker for hours.

 You’ll need: